By: Ed Pon brick matching

 July 28th, 2021

-As a restoration architect, I have often said that matching brick is one of the most difficult tasks to perform when restoring brick masonry.
+As a building envelope and restoration architect, I have often said that brick matching is one of the most difficult tasks to perform when restoring brick masonry.
 Brick matching is successfully accomplished when new brickwork is indistinguishable from existing brick work.
 Let’s face it, no building owner wants to see a patchwork of mismatched brick on their building.

 Infilled window is a reasonably good match with careful attention to matching the mortar as well as the brick blend.